machado000/sqlalchemy-psql-upsert/README.md

 - **Memory usage**: Large datasets are processed in memory (chunked processing helps)
 - **Complex constraints**: Some exotic PostgreSQL constraint types may not be fully supported
 - **Transaction scope**: Each chunk is processed in its own transaction
+- **Fail-fast behavior**: Any chunk failure will stop the entire operation and raise an exception

 ### Best Practices
 - **Data preparation**: NaN values are automatically converted to NULL - no manual preprocessing needed